witchessabath/mkdocs/docs/ArchInstall.md

 A video of my complete Arch Install will be found here soon.

-You can also view my config files here: www.github.com/witchessabath/linuxdotfiles I used and configured the following software:
+You can also view my config files here: <a href="www.github.com/witchessabath/linuxdotfiles" target="_blank"></a>
+I used and configured the following software:
 - i3-gaps Window manager
 - i3statusbar
 - rofi App Launcher
 - zsh shell
 - kitty terminal
-- dunst Notification daemon
 - Neovim with AstroNvim as Text Editor

 > A quick section to explain some things I had to setup myself when using Arch:

 ## How to display AppImages in Rofi
 I use rofi as an app launcher.
 It works great, but by default only displays and starts apps installed by package manager.
-After installing AppImages, I wanted them to be accessible as well.
+After installing AppImages, I wanted them to be accessible from rofi as well.
-To do this:
+To enable this, I did the following:
 - `chmod +x Example.AppImage` to make the AppImage executable
 - `sudo nvim /usr/share/applications/Example.desktop` to create a desktop file for the AppImage
     Content: